Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Mining

 Mining is the process by which new _b-fermats_ are added to the token supply.
-Mining also serves to the main purpose of the Fermat Network: to enable devices to communicate between each other without going through trusted third parties.
+Mining also serves to the main purpose of the Fermat Network: to enable devices to communicate with each other without going through trusted third parties.
 Miners provide bandwidth to the Extended Fermat Network in exchange for the opportunity to be rewarded with fermats.

-Miners inter-connect devices and act as a bridge relaying data from one device to the other.
-A new block, containing transactions that occurred since the last block, is "mined" every approximately 10 minutes, thereby adding those transactions to the blockchain.
+Miners interconnect devices and act as a bridge relaying data from one device to the other.
+A new block, containing transactions that occurred since the last block, is "mined" every 10 minutes approximately, thereby adding those transactions to the blockchain.
 Transactions that become part of a block and added to the blockchain are considered "confirmed," which allows the new owners of _b-fermats_ to spend the _b-fermats_ they received in those transactions.

 A transaction at the Fermat Blockchain is considered "irreversible" as soon as it is added to a block.
 This is true because it is based on information read from the bitcoin blockchain that it is already on an irreversible state.
-The Fermat Blockchain is synchronize with the bitcoin blockchain but 6 blocks behind the bitcoin blockchain's head.
+The Fermat Blockchain is synchronized with the bitcoin blockchain but 6 blocks behind the bitcoin blockchain's head.

 ### Rewards